-Contrary to cells expressing wild-type Rlc1, the growth of rlc1-S35A cells transferred to a glycerol-based liquid medium was limited to 3-4 further divisions (Figure 1E), and resulted in a progressive increase in multiseptated cells with engrossed septa and lysed cells, suggesting the existence of a cytokinetic defect (Figure 1E-F).
-Accordingly, time-lapse fluorescence microscopy analysis revealed that the total time for ring assembly and disassembly in rlc1-S35A cells incubated with glycerol for 8 hours was much longer than in those expressing wild-type Rlc1 (62,97 + 6,39 vs 49,49 + 4,24 min, respectively; n>37 cells) (Figure 1G-H).
-The cytokinetic delay was mainly observed during the stage of ring constriction and disassembly (44,29 + 4,49 vs 26,84 + 3,22 min, respectively) (Figure 1G-H).
+In contrast to wild-type Rlc1, the growth of rlc1-S35A cells transferred to a glycerol-based liquid medium was limited to 3-4 additional divisions (Figure 1-figure supplement 1D), with a progressive increase in multiseptated cells with thickened septa and lysed cells, indicating the presence of a cytokinetic defect (Figure 1E, Figure 1-figure supplement 1D).
+Accordingly, the total ring assembly and contraction time in glycerol-incubated rlc1-S35A cells was much longer than in wild-type cells (61.67 + 7.36 vs 49.27 + 3.69 min, respectively) (Figure 1F-G).
+The cytokinetic delay was most pronounced during ring constriction and disassembly (34.00 + 6.16 vs 21.40 + 3.62 min, respectively), with a marked reduction in the ring constriction rate (0.384 + 0.02 vs 0.500 + 0.02 μm/min, respectively) (Figure 1F-G).
+Conversely, expression of the phosphomimetic rlc1-S35D allele did not alter CAR dynamics and constriction rate when grown with glycerol (Figure 1F-G).